jesyspa/snakt-design/Design/class-hierarchies.md

 # Classes and Hierarchies

 Kotlin as object-oriented programming languages follow the class paradigm.
-Therefore, the language has a system of class hierarchies built-in, similar to Java (classes can be extended one, but they can implement several interfaces).
+Therefore, the language has a system of class hierarchies similar to Java (classes can be extended once, but they can implement several interfaces).

-Let us consider a possible encoding of classes and their hierarchies in Viper.
+Let us consider some possible class encodings of classes and their hierarchies in Viper.

 ## Class Encoding

+We have analyzed three possible class encodings.
+The encoding differs in how class fields are modelled in Viper's heap.
+Each encoding can be found inside the `Examples/Viper/Kotlin/classes/` folder.

+### First Encoding

+Let us take in consideration a Kotlin's class named `A`, defining two fields `foo: Int` (`foo` of type `Int`) and `bar: Int`.

 ```kotlin
 class A(var foo: Int, val bar: Int)
 ```

-Starting from the above example, we can create a Viper's field for each class' field, using the _name mangling_ technique.
+Starting from the example above, we can create a Viper's field for each class' field, using a _name mangling_ technique (shown in the code Listing below).

-For each class, we also define a new Viper's predicate for representing a class.
-Therefore, a reference type is a reference to a given class `C` if and only if the associated predicate is true.
-The predicate is built by giving access to the fields that the class declares.
-The example below shows a possible encoding.
+A first possible encoding consists of defining, for each class, a new _Viper predicate_.
+Therefore, a _Viper's reference_ type is a _Kotlin's reference_ to a given class `C` if and only if the associated predicate holds true.
+The predicate is built by giving access to the fields that the class `C` declares.

+The encoding can be found inside the file `Examples/Viper/Kotlin/classes/encoding_1.vpr`.

+The example below shows a possible Viper translation of the pre-defined class `A`.

 ```viper
 // Each field is declared as: